AlistairDavidson/public-event-planner/README.md

 Events management page - create and edit events
-    this should be sort of a top level page... need to be able to come 'out' of an event
+    this should be sort of a top level page... need to be able to come 'out' of an event automatically create a 'main stage' and other such blank stationery

 Give events users, allow sharing
 Event list gets from user

+search over existing answers for the likes of band type

 unify lists
 rework to material-style list